Industrial Design Is Important

 Of course, beautiful women are the subject of art and design for many reasons.
 As mentioned previously, there is an historic, innate attraction to the beauty of the feminine form that influences industrial design and art.
 Beautiful nudes can be seen as the promise of relief from sexual desire.

 It’s interesting to note that different cultures in different times have varying standards for the beauty of nude women.
 As the paintings above show in the 1700s large women with a little extra were considered attractive.
 Perhaps in a land and time of scarcity, extra is inherently more attractive.
 In modern times of plenty, perhaps thin is more appealing.

 The desire to be safe and protected can be represented and projected by images and shapes associated to strength.
 For that reason, products that project a feeling of strength can be very appealing.
 Products that appear built to last and are associated with “tuff” can do very well.

 In a recent automobile TV commercial, a football player is undressed out of his football uniform so the audience can view his perfectly athletic physique.
 Then he is dressed in a fine business suit.
-In the very next scene a car is shown as if to imply that underneath the elegant design of the car there is a power house of an engine – a real performer.
+In the very next scene, a car is shown as if to imply that underneath the elegant design of the car there is a powerhouse of an engine – a real performer.
 The typical color of guns and knives is black and grey and dark brown.
-The images that inspire products that are supposed to project strength are extremely masculine and in some cases, phallic.
+The images that inspire products that are supposed to project strength are extremely masculine and, in some cases, phallic.

-Rambo and the Cadillac CTS
+Rambo And the Cadillac CTS